 Run the following command to start the file ingestion:

 curiosity-cli upload-folder -s http://<SERVER_URL>/api/ -t <TOKEN or auto> -p <ABSOLUTE_PATH_DATA_ROOT>

 This command ingests all files in the given

 auto instead of the actual token.
 The locally stored token for the given URL is then used.

 (optional) Keep a directory in Sync

 Run the following command to start an initial file ingestion and then continue monitoring the given folder for changes.
-This will keep the state in the curiosity instance in sync with the local folder and its subfolders while the cli is running.
-Therefore, e.g. file renames, file deletions or moving files is reflected into the system.
+Changes, such file renames, deletions or moves within the folder and its subfolders will be reflected in the Curiosity system while the CLI is running.

 While the file content is extracted and indexed, take a look at these next steps: